 Does Dr. Burchette take my insurance?

-Dr. Burchette is a contracted provider with Medicare, Cigna, UnitedHealthcare, and Aetna.
+Dr. Burchette is a contracted provider with Medicare, Cigna, and Aetna as well as UnitedHealthcare (but unfortunately not Medicare Advantage UnitedHealthcare).
 Although he is a contracted provider for those plans you should still consult with your insurance provider to determine your coverage costs for your particular plan.
 The cost of a neuropsychological evaluation depends on how much time is required to do all aspects of the evaluation.
 Fees are based on time to complete the initial interview, review of records, total testing time, scoring/interpretation of test data, and report preparation.

 For all other insurance companies, his services may still be covered in part or whole as an out-network-provider.
 However, you should check with your insurance plan and company to see if this may apply in your case.
 For insurances other than Medicare, Cigna, UnitedHealthcare, or Aetna, it will be requested that you pay for a portion of your evaluation out of pocket on the day of testing.
 Once the evaluation is fully completed, our office can provide you with a document that you can submit to your insurance company for possible reimbursement that they will send directly to you given what they deem reimbursable.

 Dr. Burchette is committed to providing timely, quality care to his patients.
 As such, your neuropsychological evaluation time slot has specifically been set aside for you.
 Therefore, if you are not going to be able to show up for your scheduled time, we ask that you please provide a minimum of 24 hours notice if you must reschedule or cancel your appointment.
 Failure to do so will result in being charged for the full session fee.